DongzeHE/scpca-docs/docs/faq.md

 - the row names, or gene names, saved as a TSV - `features.tsv.gz`
 - the column names, or cell barcodes, saved as a TSV - `barcodes.tsv.gz`

+In the provided example we use counts from a library generated with the 10X version 3 kit.
+We specify this when writing the output files by using the optional argument, `version=3`.
+This will result in compressed files with the `.gz` extension, while use of the default `version=2` outputs uncompressed files.
 ```
 library(SingleCellExperiment)